 Reading records should be kept with the reading book at all times.
 Children can record their reading of their school book, and any other reading they do at home.
 Reading records must be handed in on a Tuesday to be checked for parents’ comments and signatures.

-All children have been told that they are expected to read for 10 minutes every day, and that they should read aloud to an adult or older brother/sister, at least 3 times a week.
+All children know that they are expected to read for 10 minutes every day, and that they should read aloud to an adult or older brother/sister, at least 3 times a week.

 We ask that parents/other adults date and make a comment and/or sign the reading record each time to show that their child(ren) have read aloud.
 Teachers will acknowledge adult signatures each Tuesday when books are handed in to be changed.